-The borrower(s) must be at least 62 years of age, own their own home, and live in it as their primary residence.
+The borrower(s) must be at least 62 years of age, own their home, and live in it as their primary residence.
 There are no income requirements*, credit history, or health qualifications to meet.
 You don’t need to have the entire mortgage paid off to qualify.
 However, any existing mortgage or lien on the home must be paid off at the closing of the reverse mortgage.
 In fact, reverse mortgages are often used to pay off existing mortgages.* The borrower is responsible for paying property charges including homeowners insurance, taxes, and maintenance of the home for the term of the loan.

 It depends on what you want out of a reverse mortgage.
-The interest rate type can affects how the funds are disbursed.
+The interest rate type can affect how the funds are disbursed.
 If you want to pay off your existing mortgage, you'll probably want a fixed-rate, lump-sum reverse mortgage.
 With this mortgage, all eligible proceeds are withdrawn right away, and interest begins accruing on the entire balance immediately.

 An adjustable rate reverse mortgage provides a guaranteed monthly check or line of credit for as long as you live in your home.
 So, if you don’t need a large lump sum all at once, you should consider a reverse mortgage with an adjustable rate with and a growing credit line of credit.

-Interest is charged on any money that you borrow and any fees you finance.
+Interest is charged on any money borrowed and any fees finance.
 Interest accrues on your outstanding loan balance.
 A lump sum at the start of the loan means that all of those funds accrue interest over the life of the loan.
 With a credit line or regular payments, interest accrues each time you make a withdrawal, starting with the first one.
 Your credit line isn't charged interest until you withdraw from it.
 When you do, the amount you borrow becomes part of your outstanding loan balance and begins accruing interest.

 Under the FHA HECM program, the Federal Reserve Board requires that the lender tells the prospective borrower what their Total Annual Loan Cost (TALC) will be.
 The TALC displays the total transaction costs over the projected life of the loan.
-We’ll make sure that you and your family are fully aware of the costs incurred in obtaining a reverse mortgage.>
+We’ll make sure that you and your family are fully aware of the costs incurred in obtaining a reverse mortgage.

 The best way to ‘beat the lender’ on a reverse mortgage is to live a healthy life and to stay in your home for many years while you keep collecting money.